mirceaulinic/SaltConf20/README.rst

-Interop 2020: Automating Network Using Salt, Without Running Proxy Minions
+SaltConf20: Managing Networks and Applications Using Salt, Without Minions
 ==========================================================================

-salt-sproxy configuration files for the Interop live demo.
+salt-sproxy configuration files for the SaltConf20 live demo.

 Usage
 -----